zepedaj/soleil/docs/source/content/overrides.rst

    class B:
         b = _soleil_override('b', 2)

-When the module executes during a call to :func:`load_config`, the call to :func:`_soleil_override` first checks whether an override was specified for that variable and returns that override value if so, or the original value otherwise.
+When the module executes during a call to :func:`load_solconf`, the call to :func:`_soleil_override` first checks whether an override was specified for that variable and returns that override value if so, or the original value otherwise.
 To do so, :func:`_soleil_override` matches a variable name path computed for each variable to the names specified in the CLI override strings or keys.
-Note that these variable name paths specify the position of each variable relative to root configuration loaded with :func:`load_config`.
+Note that these variable name paths specify the position of each variable relative to root configuration loaded with :func:`load_solconf`.

 Variable name paths are computed using the first argument to :func:`_soleil_override` and the name a given module was loaded to, which is contained in module-level variable :attr:`__soleil_qualname__`.

-For example, the variable paths for all variables are given in the comments below when calling ``load_config('<path>/main.solconf')``
+For example, the variable paths for all variables are given in the comments below when calling ``load_solconf('<path>/main.solconf')``

 .. code-block::